 In February 2013, the Company entered into an incremental assumption agreement to increase the commitments under Berry Plastics Corporation's existing term loan credit agreement by \$1.4 billion.
 Berry Plastics Corporation borrowed loans in an aggregate principal amount equal to the full amount of the commitments on such date.
 The incremental term loans bear interest at LIBOR plus 2.50% per annum with a LIBOR floor of 1.00%, matures in February 2020 and are subject to customary amortization.
-The proceeds from the incremental term loan, in addition to borrowings under the revolving credit facility, were used to (a) satisfy and discharge all of Berry Plastics Corporation's outstanding (i) Second Priority Senior Secured Floating Rate Notes due 2014, (ii) First Priority Senior Secured Floating Rate Notes due 2015, (iii) 101/4% Senior Subordinated Notes due 2016 and (iv) 81/4% First Priority Senior Secured Notes due 2015, which, in each case, were called for redemption in February 2013 and the related indentures and (b) pay related fees and expenses.
+The proceeds from the incremental term loan, in addition to borrowings under the revolving credit facility, were used to (a) satisfy and discharge all of Berry Plastics Corporation's outstanding (i) Second Priority Senior Secured Floating Rate Notes due 2015, (iii) 101/4% Senior Subordinated Notes due 2016 and (iv) 81/4% First Priority Senior Secured Floating Rate Notes due 2015, (iii) 101/4% Senior Subordinated indentures and (b) pay related fees and expenses.
 The Company recognized a \$48 million loss on extinguishment of debt related to this debt refinancing.